 Handfasting has re-emerged in current years with couples celebrating their Celtic heritage in all parts of the world (and those without a Celtic background) including right here in Ontario.
 Handfasting is often included as an important component in their wedding ceremony but also full handfasting ceremonies are sometimes requested by couples with pagan and wiccan beliefs which are often entered into without any legalities.

 Our blog article on handfasting provides a brief description of the custom and given the variations for a handfasting ceremony, bindings used and vows spoken.
 Here is a link: Handfasting, handfasting, let me count the ways!

 For this page, however, given many questions raised by our clients, here are just a few possible handfasting options and the braids and/or tartans used.

 A collection of our handfasting braids are set out below.
-Contact us for further information and pricing.
+Contact us for further information.

 Click on images for a better view!